 • Social phobia

 There are effective programs created for the treatment of co-occurring disorders.
 Customized therapies allow the individual to treat their mental illness and addiction simultaneously.
-The person can start a brand new life with a combination of medication, group therapy, psychotherapy, family counseling and a variety of holistic treatment options.
+With this help the individual can start a brand new life with a combination of medication, group therapy, psychotherapy, family counseling and a variety of holistic treatment options.
 The individual can free themselves from addiction.